The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

 The experimental design problem has been considered extensively for the global average treatment effect, or variants thereof. \citet{Ugander2013Graph} proposed Graph Cluster Randomization with the goal of reducing the variance of standard effect estimators.
 This line of work was improved upon by \citet{Ugander2023Randomized} who gave the previously best known rates for this problem, as described in Section~\ref{sec:main-application}. \citet{Eckles2017Design} described experimental designs which aim to minimize the bias of estimators under network interference.
 Cluster designs have been also proposed in the bipartite experiment setting to estimate corresponding variants of the global average treatment effect \citep{Pouget2019Variance, Harshaw2023Design, Brennan2022Cluster} as well as low-degree interaction models \citep{Eichhorn2024Low}.
-Model-assisted approaches to experiment design have also been explored \citep{Basse2018Model,Toulis2013Estimation}.

 As discussed in Section~\ref{sec:main-application}, the experimental design problem for the direct effect has received less attention.
 In a survey of network experiments, \citet{Karwa2018Systematic} propose an experimental design based on the random greedy algorithm for constructing maximal independent sets.
 In an appendix, \citet{Eckles2017Design} describe a ``hole--punching'' design which modifies Graph Cluster Randomization by inverting treatment on a small fraction of vertices. \citet{Fatemi2020Network} propose using a single deterministically chosen maximal independent set.
 None of these works provides formal analysis of the variance and the positivity violations in last design imply that no unbiased estimator exists without further strong assumptions (e.g. constant treatment effects).
 To the best of our knowledge, \citet{Jagadeesan2020Designs} propose the only experimental design for direct effect that includes an analysis of the variance, which is reviewed in Section~\ref{sec:main-application}.